 Welcome to this space, reader.
-As I embark on creating this dedicated website for myself, my writings and my research, I find it both exciting and slightly surreal, given that it is a self-driven endeavor.
-However, my purpose in establishing this platform is to provide a space where I can document my endeavors and contribute to the advancement of privacy, security, and human rights, ultimately fostering positive change.
+As I embark on creating this dedicated website for myself, I find it both exciting and slightly surreal, given that it is a self-driven endeavor.
+However, my purpose in establishing this platform is to provide a space where I can document some of my endeavors and contribute to the advancement of privacy, security, and human rights, ultimately fostering positive change.
 My goal is to offer valuable resources and support to like-minded individuals who share a common vision of creating a better world.

 We could say that hacking, in its early days, was characterized by a spirit of exploration and experimentation.
 From this emerged hacktivism, which advocated for causes such as free speech, privacy rights, and open access to information.
 Hacking was a tool used to expose corruption, challenge censorship, and champion digital freedoms.
 However, it is important to note that this era was not without its flaws, as subsets of criminal groups quickly emerged, preying on vulnerable individuals.